isomerpages/govtech-gobusiness-main/_run-and-grow/taxes-gst-customs/taxes-gst.md

 Total Taxable Turnover = combined revenue, fees and income from:

-- all business activities
+- All business activities
-- sole proprietorship businesses owned by the company
+- Sole proprietorship businesses owned by the company
-- rental of commercial properties
+- Rental of commercial properties
-- rental of furniture & fittings for residential properties
+- Rental of furniture & fittings for residential properties

 **Partnership**

 Total Taxable Turnover = combined revenue, fees and income from:

-- all partnership businesses with same composition of partners
+- All partnership businesses with same composition of partners
-- rental of commercial properties
+- Rental of commercial properties
-- rental of furniture & fittings for residential properties
+- Rental of furniture & fittings for residential properties

 **Sole Proprietorship**

 Total Taxable Turnover = combined revenue, fees and income from:

-- all business activities
+- All business activities
-- self-employed profession or vocation
+- Self-employed profession or vocation
-- rental of commercial properties
+- Rental of commercial properties
-- rental of furniture & fittings for residential properties
+- Rental of furniture & fittings for residential properties

 ### Being GST-registered means:

-- you have to charge customers GST for the goods and services you sell locally.
+- You have to charge customers GST for the goods and services you sell locally.
 The GST collected is called Output Tax.
-- you can claim back GST paid on your business purchases (eg: ingredients and materials).
+- You can claim back GST paid on your business purchases (eg: ingredients and materials).
 This is called Input Tax.
-- you have to file GST returns for each prescribed accounting period.
+- You have to file GST returns for each prescribed accounting period.
 If Output Tax is more than Input Tax, you have to pay the difference to IRAS.
 If Input Tax is more than Output Tax, you will be refunded by IRAS.

 Check out the following webpages and video to learn more.